dGreatNoob/micro-analytics/docs/planning/PROGRESS-SUMMARY.md

 ## 🎉 What's Working

 You can now:
-- ✅ Sign up with Google/GitHub
+- ✅ Sign up with Google/GitHub/Email + Password
 - ✅ Receive welcome email
 - ✅ Access protected dashboard
-- ✅ View your sites (empty for now)
+- ✅ Create and manage sites
+- ✅ Get tracking scripts (dev & production)
+- ✅ Track pageviews on any website
-- ✅ Sign out
+- ✅ See tracking logs in real-time
 - ✅ View database in Prisma Studio

 ---